florish/pickleball/article.md

 At the time of writing, I do not have any data on _how_ this affects play.
 All I can say at this point is that there is a clear difference in serving angles depending on playing hand.
 I am assuming this will affect play.

-Ensuring an equal number of right and left side services would compensate for this, as the serving angles are then also swapped.
+Ensuring an equal number of right and left side services would compensate for this, as the serving angles are then mirrored and swapped.
 The official rules (both traditional scoring and rally scoring) should therefore aim to minimize the difference between the number of right and left side service turns.

 ### Proposal: rally scoring without right side bias

-Luckily, we can experiment with this, using the same simulator as before, but with different scoring rules.
+So given there is a problem, how can we fix it?
+By using our simulator!

-What should be changed to ensure an equal number of right and left side serves?
+All we have to do is implement a slightly different set of rally scoring rules.
+Buy what should be changed to ensure an equal number of right and left side serves?

 The proposal in this article is to use the serving side rules from singles scoring.
-After every side out:
+The following rules apply after every side out:

 - If the serving team's score is even, start serving from the right side
 - If the serving team's score is odd, start serving from the left side